mattisfrommars/nodejs-starter/README.md

 Setup:
 ------

-In the main `src/` or `lib` folder, define these global functions to enable module loading
+In the main `src/` or `lib/` (or wherever) folder, define these global functions to enable module loading

 ````javascript
 global.baseDir = __dirname;